Skip to main content

 • A near relative of a UC employee, owning or controlling a financial interest in the vendor business, is proposing to rent, sell, or otherwise provide goods and/or services to the University

-Such relationships must be disclosed at the supplier setup process through Payment Compass or within a Oracle requisition.
+Such relationships must be disclosed at the supplier setup process through PaymentWork's vendor registration request when notified of the relationship via a PaymentWorks registration update, or within an Oracle requisition.

-In the event a vendor's status changed and an Employee-Vendor Relationship becomes applicable, it is the responsibility of the department to notify Procurement and Contracts of such change and for the supplier to update their Payment Compass information.
+In the event, that a vendor's status changes and an Employee-Vendor Relationship becomes applicable, it is the responsibility of the department to notify Procurement and Contracts of such change and for the supplier to update their PaymentWorks information.

-Before Procurement and Contracts can provide a full internal review, the following packet must be submitted via a completed Payment Compass invitation or Oracle Requisition:
+Before Procurement and Contracts can provide a full internal review, the following packet must be submitted after input triggers from PaymentWorks supplier registration requests, supplier registration updates, or Oracle Requisition:

-** The Source Selection and Price Rationale Justification Form is required for any transactions involving active UC employee to justify how the goods and/or services are not available either from commercial sources or from within the University.
+** The Source Selection and Price Rationale Justification Form is required for any transactions involving active UC employee(s) to justify how the goods and/or services are not available either from commercial sources or from within the University.

-Submission of the forms do not constitute approval and departments may not request an individual/vendor to provide goods and/or services to the University without Procurement and Contract's prior authorization in the form of a Purchase Order(PO) or Agreement.
+Submission of the forms does not constitute approval and departments may not request an individual/vendor to provide goods and/or services to the University without Procurement and Contract's prior authorization in the form of a Purchase Order(PO) or Agreement.

 After a careful analysis of the request, Procurement and Contracts shall provide an impartial internal review and if deemed appropriate within policy and law an approval shall be provided.
-All forms and a statement of work, proposal, quote are required for an internal review.
+All forms and a statement of work, proposal, and quotes are required for an internal review.
 Missing documentation, incomplete forms, inaccurate information, missing employee, former employee, and/or Department Head signatures, will increase the review time.

 Please note disclosing an Employee Vendor Relationship does not automatically disqualify use of the proposed vendor.
 Procurement and Contracts actively works to faciliate the purchase within the constrains of the law.